-Two Remuneration Committee meetings were held during the year ended 31 December 2022 and the attendance of the members of the Remuneration Committee has been set out in the paragraph headed "Board Meetings and General Meeting" of this Corporate Governance Report.
+Three Remuneration Committee meetings were held during the year ended 31 December 2023 and the attendance of the members of the Remuneration Committee has been set out in the paragraph headed "Board Meetings and General Meeting" of this Corporate Governance Report.

-The work performed by the Remuneration Committee during the year ended 31 December 2022 mainly included the assessment of performance of executive Directors and the review of the remuneration packages of Directors and senior management.
+The work performed by the Remuneration Committee during the year ended 31 December 2023 mainly included the assessment of performance of executive Directors, the review of the remuneration packages of Directors and senior management and the grants of Awarded Shares under the Share Award Scheme.